gongdf12/asyncddp/README.rst

 Asyncddp
 ========
-Asyncddp  is a package used for asynchronous model training, based on the Bluefog package for communication.
-It must be mentioned that due to the lack of good support for nccl in the original Bluefog package and the version issue of torch, I have conducted secondary development on it, including improving the asynchronous communication logic based on nccl, being compatible with the latest torch, and adding DDP to facilitate model training.
+Asyncddp  is a package used for asynchronous model training.
 I have provided an example of asynchronous model training in 'example/test_async-py'.
-The communication part of this package adopts Bluefog's communication logic.
-Below are some introductions of Bluefog.